elegant-scipy/elegant-scipy/markdown/preface.markdown

 In your Python travels, you may have already heard a few rumblings about which version of Python is better.
 You may wonder why it's not just the latest version.

-At the end of 2008, the Python core developers released a major update to Python, Python 3.0, a backwards-incompatible release.
+At the end of 2008, the Python core developers released Python 3.0, a major update to Python with better Unicode (international) text handling, type consistency, and streaming data handling, among other improvements.
+To quote Douglas Adams in The Hitchhiker's Guide to the Galaxy, "this has made a lot of people very angry and been widely regarded as a bad move."

 In most cases, Python 2.6 or 2.7 code cannot be interpreted by Python 3.x without at least minor modification.
-Python 2.7 was the last version of Python 2 to be released, and all development continues on the Python 3 branch (except for critical security updates).
-To quote a certain genius, "this has made a lot of people very angry and been widely regarded as a bad move."

 There will always be a tension between the march of progress and backwards compatibility.
-There's as many opinions on the best way to move forward as there are developers in the world.
 In this case, the Python core team decided that a clean break was needed to eliminate some inconsistencies in Python, and move it forward into the twenty-first century.
 (Python 1.0 appeared in 1994, more than 20 years ago; a lifetime in the tech world.)